 Scriptable is an automation app that allows you to write scripts, which integrate with native features of iPhone/iPad, such as documents, files, calendars, reminders, and much more.

-The editor can be customized to match your preference, and scripts can be run from Siri shortcuts or third-party apps using Scriptable’s URL schemes.
+The editor can be customized to match your preference.
+Plus, you can run scripts from Siri shortcuts or third-party apps using Scriptable’s URL schemes.

 Cost: Starts at $9 per month

-More specifically, the platform works in the background and sync your contact two-way in real-time between your favorite cloud apps, including Office365 contacts, Marketing Accounting, and Help Desk tools.
+More specifically, the platform works in the background and syncs your contact two-way (in real-time) between your favorite cloud apps, such as Office365 contacts, Marketing Accounting, and Help Desk tools.

 Cost: Free | Premium version starts at $1.99